 - IT VINDICATES AN UPGRADE FROM CLASS 2B CARCINOGEN (argued for years now)

 The wheels for this study started in 1999 when the FDA nominates RF from wireless devices for testing by the U.S. National Toxicology Program.
-In 2001 the NTP decides to sponsor RF–cancer studies and in 2003 the NTP solicits its first proposals for RF–cancer experiments and later again in 2004 solicits a second round of proposals for RF–cancer experiments.
+In 2001 the NTP decides to sponsor RF–cancer studies and in 2003 the NTP solicits its first proposals for RF–cancer experiments and later again in 2004 solicits the second round of proposals for RF–cancer experiments.

-Moving forward slowly, in 2005 the NTP signs a contract with IITRI in Chicago to carry out RF exposure testing — It took another 2 years, 2007 before exposure systems made by IT’IS were installed at the IITRI facility.
+Moving forward slowly, in 2005 the NTP signs a contract with IITRI in Chicago to carry out RF exposure testing — It took another two years, 2007 before exposure systems made by IT’IS were installed at the IITRI facility.

 WHAT THE STUDY FOUND:

 The peer-reviewed study, by the National Toxicology Program, found an increase in two types of tumors in male rats that were exposed to the type of radio frequencies that are commonly emitted by cellphones.
 The tumors were gliomas, which are in the glial cells of the brain, and schwannomas of the heart.